 A.6.6.22.2.3 Test Requirements

-During T1, UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions of MeasGapId #1; and
+During T1, UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the pre-MG occasions of MeasGapId #2; and

-[the UE shall NOT be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots overlapped with the Pre-MG occasions of MeasGapId #2.]

-The UE shall send one Event A3 triggered measurement report of cell 3 on RF channel 2, with a measurement reporting delay less than 1520 ms from the beginning of time period T1.
+The UE shall send one Event A3 triggered measurement report of cell 3 on RF channel 2, with a measurement reporting delay less than 1280 ms from the beginning of time period T1.

-During T2 and starting from the 1st complete Pre-MG occasion after the beginning of PCell’s DL slot (i+TBWPswitchDelay) + 5ms + 2ms as defined in clause 8.19.5.2,

-the UE shall NOT be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots overlapped with the Pre-MG occasions of MeasGapId #1; and
+During T2 and starting from the 1st complete Pre-MG occasion after the beginning of PCell’s DL slot (i+TBWPswitchDelay) + 5ms + 2ms as defined in clause 8.19.5.2, the UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the pre-MG occasions of MeasGapId #1.

-the UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions of MeasGapId #2.

 The UE shall send one Event A3 triggered measurement report of cell 2 on RF channel 1, with a measurement reporting delay less than 800 ms from the beginning of time period T3.

-During T3,

-the UE shall NOT be able to receive PDSCH and report corresponding valid ACK/NACK for those PDSCHs scheduled in the slots overlapped with the Pre-MG occasions of MeasGapId #1, and

-the UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions of MeasGapId #2.
+During T3, the UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots that are not overlapped with the pre-MG occasions of MeasGapId #1.

 The UE is not required to read the neighbour cell SSB index in this test.

 The UE shall not send event triggered measurement reports, as long as the reporting criteria are not fulfilled.